- feet and ankles

 - oats and oatmeal

-If you’re planning to make changes to your diet, ask your doctor or a dietitian for advice to ensure you still get all the nutrients you need.
+If you're planning to make changes to your diet, ask your doctor or a dietitian for advice to ensure you still get all the nutrients you need.
 Eating a well-balanced diet will help you to manage your symptoms.
-See our frequently asked questions for more information.

 Aim to drink less alcohol – especially cutting out beer, stout, port and fortified wines because these can have the greatest effect on causing gout symptoms.
 Drinking enough water every day will help to dilute your blood and urine, lowering the uric acid levels in your body.